What is private health insurance?

 Cover for psychiatric treatment varies between insurers.
 This is a difficult area for providers as it blurs the line between curable illness (which is covered) and long-term care (which isn't).
 Comprehensive policies may include psychiatric treatment, but not all do.

-Some policies also offer complementary therapies, a private ambulance, home nursing, a 24-hour advice line and parental accommodation if your child is in hospital.
+Some policies also offer complementary therapies- such as physiotherapy or chiropractor - a private ambulance, home nursing, a 24-hour advice line, and parental accommodation if your child is in hospital.
 Again, a comprehensive policy is more likely to cover these areas.

 This doesn’t mean, however, that private health insurance is unsuitable for those with pre-existing conditions, it just might be difficult to get the cover you need.